Ethan00Si/ethan00si.github.io/index.md

 ## Research Interests

 ***Recommender System***
 - He’s currently interested in leveraging user search activities for boosting recommender systems.
-He is also interested in **sequential recommendation** and **causal theory** in machine learning.
+He is also interested in **sequential recommendation** and **causal inference**.